-In accordance with our quality assurance policy, implementing Principal Recipients have three options when selecting which antiretrovirals, antituberculosis medicines and antimalarial medicines to purchase.
+In accordance with our quality assurance policy, implementing Principal Recipients have three options when selecting which antiretrovirals, tuberculosis medicines and malaria medicines to purchase.
 They can choose medicines that have been either:

 The World Health Organization manages a program that prequalifies pharmaceutical and diagnostic products considered to be acceptable for procurement by the United Nations and specialized agencies.
 The international organization regularly publishes a list of prequalified products.

 If only one or no product is available on the global market, a Principal Recipient may select a product that has been reviewed by the Global Fund’s Expert Review Panel and that is permitted for time-limited use.

 In cases where the Principal Recipient has ordered a product that has been reviewed by the Expert Panel Review and has notified the Fund Portfolio Manager, the Global Fund will conduct quality control testing.
 This testing is carried out by an independent laboratory contracted by the Global Fund.
 Once the product has been successfully tested, the Global Fund will approve shipment, notifying both the Principal Recipient and manufacturer.

 See our Expert Review Panel page for more information on the process and the panel.